 When the children were invited to relax, they rolled onto their tummies.
 They had a choice to lie on their backs and watch the clouds.
 Lying in Corpse Pose; on your back with your arms and legs falling away from you, feels vulnerable.
 I watched some of them wrap themselves in their blankets or put their hands on their tummies.
 This happens in coaching when children feel afraid or sad: they hold a cushion over their solar plexus for protection.

-I teach the children to zip up their energy to protect them from unkind people or horrible energies which they don’t want to catch by putting on their invisible power suit or putting themselves in a protective bubble.
+I teach the Wild Hearts (strong-willed sensitive children) to protect their energy from unkind people by putting on their invisible power suit or putting themselves in a protective bubble.

 Wriggles and Giggles

-* getting down on the floor (so you are lower than your child if you can) to connect with them
+- getting down on the floor (so you are lower than your child if you can)

-We chased after and popped bubbles to release anything that was making us mad, sad or feel bad.
+We popped bubbles to release anything that was making us mad, sad or feel bad.
 It is also very grounding for children to be out in nature or to run around on the soft grass with their bare feet.